Thursday, March 20, 2014

 Harry Potter is "the chosen one"?
 Does that make him "the Messiah"?
 Or "The One"?
 As a previous "chosen one," Darth Vader, might have said, "I find your lack of originality disturbing."
 And what is The Hunger Games' Katniss Everdeen but a female version of Harry, with arrows instead of magic?
 Or a distaff King Arthur, with arrows instead of a sword?
 Or a ladies' version of King David, with arrows instead of a sling?

 And speaking of King Arthur, Bernard Malamud went out of his way to say that his baseball novel The Natural was based on the Arthurian legend.
-Roy Hobbs' team is called the Knights, the bat Wonderboy is the sword Excalibur, etc. The film (the second of the two sports-themed movies I mentioned at the beginning) removes Arthur's fall (a home run instead of a strikeout), but it does deepen the analogy.
+Roy Hobbs' team is called the Knights, the bat Wonderboy is the sword Excalibur, etc. The film version (the 2nd of the 2 sports-themed movies I mentioned at the beginning) removes Arthur's fall (a home run instead of a strikeout), but it does deepen the analogy.

-Batman is basically Zorro in a modern city -- The foppish aristocrat is the pose, black costume, cave underneath the big house, black vehicle (his horse Tornado became the Batmobile).
+Batman is basically Zorro in a modern city: The foppish aristocrat is the pose, he wears a black costume, he has a cave underneath the big house to use as his base of operations, and he has a black vehicle (Zorro's horse Tornado became the Batmobile).
 Batcreator Bob Kane even wrote it into the origin story that the film the Waynes saw the night Bruce's parents were killed was The Mark of Zorro.
 And even Zorro wasn't original: The Scarlet Pimpernel preceded him by a century, Robin Hood (the Earl of Huntington in one version) by centuries more.

-And Superman can be traced back to the Golem, Hercules, Samson, and even Gilgamesh, one of the oldest stories in Earth literature.
+And Superman can be traced back to ancient Greece's Hercules, Jewish tradition's Golem, the Bible's Samson, and even Babylon's Gilgamesh, one of the oldest stories in Earth literature.

 So don't tell me, "There are no original ideas."
 We know that already!

-I am saying you should judge remakes and adaptations on their own merit.
+I am saying you should judge remakes and adaptations on their own merit, without worrying that they've been done before.